Eaton Hall, Cheshire: Waterhouse Hall

+In 1902 the 2nd Duke gave the large alabaster, porphyry and green serpentine chimneypiece from the Ante-Drawing Room as a wedding present to his sister Lettice, Countess Beauchamp.
+In 1910 it was carefully dismantled and re-erected at her house, Madresfield Court, Malvern, by the architect Randall Wells, to become the focus of his new top-lit Staircase Hall, where it survives.

 During both World Wars, parts of the hall were used as a hospital.
 In 1943, the Britannia Royal Naval College moved to the hall from Dartmouth when the college there was bombed.
-It moved back to Dartmouth in 1946, after which the hall was used as an officer cadet training school until the end of National Service in 1958.
+It moved back to Dartmouth in 1946, after which the hall was used as an officer cadet training unit until the end of National Service in 1958.